The strangers who fell in love in a hotel elevator - Local News 8

 “He was already in the elevator,” Cheryl tells CNN Travel.

-“He” was Preet Bannerjee, a Canadian entrepreneur in his 30s visiting Athens for a conference.
+“He” was Preet Banerjee, a Canadian entrepreneur in his 30s visiting Athens for a conference.

 “I remember Preet was wearing a yellow watch — and he had a white shirt on that had the sleeves rolled up, which is just, I don’t know, instantly hot on any guy,” says Cheryl.